CmKsg/CmKsg.github.io/_portfolio/RWAAnalysis.md

     If no bins with enough remaining capacity, creates a new bin Remove path from the request list
   Returns the number of requests

+### Best-Fit Decreasing

+**Pseudocode**:
+**Inputs**: shortestPaths list (generated with R), traffic matrix, wavelength requests Greedy
+ Sorts the node pairs in non-decreasing order
+ Creates a new bin
+ Assigns a request into the bin with the least remaining capacity If no bins with enough remaining capacity, creates a new bin Remove path from the request list
+ Returns the number of requests

 ### Recursive Largest First